 Group International Projects

-A group of three or more students conducting the same project in the same location must coordinate with the Office International Studies.
-For more information contact Amy Moniot, Assistant Director of Programs for International Study, as soon as possible so that she can help guide you through the process.
+A group of three or more students conducting the same project in the same location must coordinate with the Office of International Programs.
+For more information contact Amy Moniot, assistant dean of studies, as soon as possible so that she can help guide you through the process.

-Group International project participants are required to attend a group pre-departure orientation lead by a member of the Office of International Studies, where participants will be required to complete the following steps:
+Group International project participants are required to attend a group pre-departure orientation lead by a member of the Office of International Programs, where participants will be required to complete the following steps:

-- Complete the Group International Winter Term - Student Information Form.
+- Complete the Group International Winter Term Form

 - Sign a Student Code of Conduct.